Skip to main content

 -- Jorge

 If your requirements are outside of this scope, then Bluefin might not be the best fit for you.
 Bluefin may cause discomfort and disembowelment when held incorrectly.
-We recognize that in order to make a better desktop that many parts of the traditional Linux desktop experience will not be coming with us.
-Here's a video on why we take such a focused approach to the desktop.
-The video is about Bazzite.gg, which is a sister project, but the same applies.
+We recognize that in order to make a better desktop, many parts of the traditional Linux desktop experience will not be coming with us.
+Check the Code of Conduct.

 Begin your journey...

 Bluefin is designed for people who do not want to care about their computer.
-For traditional users we offer a fresh start.
-Despite the dinosaurs, we don't hang onto the past - we strive to improve our skill set continuously based on the tech in the field.
-Since Bluefin is built with cloud native tools, it shares the same culture - we strive to automate the toil as far away from the user as we can.
+For traditional users it offers a fresh start.
+Despite the dinosaurs, Bluefin doesn't hang onto the past—it strives to improve skill sets continuously based on the technology in the field.
+Since Bluefin is built with cloud-native tools, it shares the same culture—Bluefin strives to automate the toil as far away from the user as possible.
 If this appeals to you, then Bluefin is for you!

 The announcement blog post also has some extra background information.